Who is a member?

 Much like Town Managers, the powers, duties and responsibilities of the manager are determined and defined locally.

 Most have delegated appointment authority, authority for the direction of the budget and capital plan process, responsibility for coordinating financial operations, and other duties as assigned by the Council.

-With very rare exceptions, municipal elections (for choosing mayors, councils, select boards, and other local offices) are held separately from statewide elections (for choosing the governor, attorney general, representatives in Congress, and other state, federal and county offices).
+With very rare exceptions, municipal elections are held separately from statewide and federal elections.